 The Effect Of Sunshine On Bones

-Although we know that sunshine wasn’t a possibility to cause the bleaching effect on Kris Kremers bones, I wanted to research it more thoroughly.
+Although we already know that sunshine wasn’t a possibility to cause the bleaching effect on Kris Kremers bones, I wanted to research it more thoroughly.

 When considering natural bleaching from sunshine, we must consider that the bones must be exposed to the sunlight first.
 The bleaching effect from sunshine exposure can only happen in four conditions: